46th edition of Podiatry Interviews on October 8 and 9, 2021

 Published on Updated on

-The 46th edition of the podiatry interviews will take place on October 8 and 9, 2021 .
+The 46th edition of the podiatry conference will take place on October 8 and 9, 2021 .

-This year the theme will be: Advances and development of research in chiropody-podiatry .
+This year's theme will be: Advances and development of research in podiatry .

-Due to the current health situation, this event will take place exclusively by videoconference .
+Due to the current health situation, this event will take place exclusively via videoconference .

-The interviews are likely to be covered by the FIF PL , the training insurance fund for the liberal professions.
+The interviews may be covered by FIF PL , the training insurance fund for liberal professions.

 The program